j888business/testrepo/README.md

 # testrepo
-This is a beginning for me to use github.
+This is a beginning for me to use github.\n
 Cool...
 I am learning how to get used of github.